ianhussey/perfect-t-test-app/README.md

 ## Secondary
 - what downloadables would be available? figures? report?
 - impose some restrictions - like data size?
 - in data tab - show head() or all data? user can choose how many rows?
+- give an example of how the data should look like - use our examples?